 Benny Leonard, trained by Ray Arcel (another great trainer) was also a masterful elusive counter-puncher with multiple dimensions to his style.
 Benny began his boxing career back in 1911.
 I could go on and on about boxing history, but let's get back to mastering different boxing styles.

-Styles that "Elusive Counter-Puncher" May Have Trouble with: Complete fighters can adapt and give them trouble.
+Boxing Styles that "Elusive Counter-Puncher" May Have Trouble with: Complete fighters can adapt and give them trouble.
 Pressure fighters with a viscous body attack and "punchers" who fight behind a feint and a left jab and double jab can throw their timing off can give them a bit of trouble.
 Pure "boxers" who refuse to come forward make for a boring fight with elusive counter punchers.
 Competing against another elusive counter puncher makes for a chess match.
 Aggressive counter punchers with a sharp feint, jab and masterful timing and distance can crowd elusive counter punchers and give them some trouble as well.
 That being said, it is elusive counter punchers who give a many of the other styles trouble!

 Aggressive Counter Puncher: Aggressive counter-punchers will often use a version of a "Peek-a-Boo" style, originally created by Cus D'Amato (Mike Tyson's mentor and trainer).
 Aggressive counter punchers fight in a much more "squared up" stance as they strategically inch their way inside of their opponents punching range, making their opponents uncomfortable and forcing them to at least jab or throw punches to get the aggressive counter-puncher off of them.
 As soon as their opponents punch, aggressive counter-punchers slip and slide, bob-and-weave and return fire or they "pot shot" hitting their opponent as they simultaneously move their head and feet to make them miss.
 Watch this video clip to see this in action.

-Styles that "Aggressive Counter-Puncher" May Have Trouble with: Boxers that have a sharp jab, double jab, and feint along with excellent footwork can be challenging for "aggressive counter punchers."
+Boxing Styles that "Aggressive Counter-Puncher" May Have Trouble with: Boxers that have a sharp jab, double jab, and feint along with excellent footwork can be challenging for "aggressive counter punchers."
 Elusive counter punchers can also compete well against this style of boxing.
 It's the guys that keep moving and keep changing directions and levels that never "sit still" that can keep an aggressive counter puncher from setting them up that compete the best against this boxing style.

 Pressure Fighters: Pressure fighters fight in a much more "squared up" stance making it easier to slip and slide and bob & weave on both sides as they close the gap and attack from either side of their opponent once they get in punching range.
 The best pressure fighters have excellent head movement, come in behind a jab and have a vicious body attack.
-They are also excellent at cutting of the ring and punishing their opponents once they get them on the ropes or trapped in a corner!
+They are also excellent at cutting off the ring and punishing their opponents once they get them on the ropes or trapped in a corner!
 Julio Cesar Chavez is one of the best pressure fighters ever.
 As a kid, he was my favorite fighter.
 Check out this video clip to see him in action applying relentless pressure and breaking down his opponents!
+I love his boxing style!

-Styles that "Pressure Fighters" May Have Trouble with: Really slick boxers with incredible foot work, and speed and a long sharp jab can sometimes give pressure fighters a hard time.
+Boxing Styles that "Pressure Fighters" May Have Trouble with: Really slick boxers with incredible foot work, and speed and a long sharp jab can sometimes give pressure fighters a hard time.
 If a tall rangy boxer can keep them off of them they can be effective.
 Boxer-Punchers that can "out box" a pressure fighter from the out side and "ring their bell" with some power shots on the inside can also give them trouble.
 Aggressive counter-punchers who can crack (punch really hard) can also slow them down and give them trouble.

 Battle Tested Experience: I remember getting a new team-mate in the Army World Class Athlete Program named James Webb.
 This guy was tall and skinny, yet he was a complete pressure fighter!
 It seemed like he threw a million punches a round!
 During his first sparring session he sparred my close friend and team-mate Alex Ramos, who was a weight class lower than Webb.
 Ramos couldn't keep Webb off of him!
 I was in the corner with Coach Basheer Abdullah and I told Ramos to catch Webb coming in with an overhand right!
 But he couldn't execute because of Webb's relentless pressure!